ff-ultima/ff-ultima.github.io/docs/color-schemes/create-a-color-scheme.md

     - `Line 17 to 43 •` all the colors for dark mode.
     - `Line 48 to 74 •` all the colors for light mode.

 These lines above are all you need to create a color scheme, and lines beyond that are for finer adjustments and other custom modifications.
 I recommend creating the color scheme inside of Firefox rather than a text editor.
-That way you can setup the colors and modifications live and view teh changes in real-time.
+That way you can setup the colors and modifications live and view your changes in real-time.
 I'll show you how below.

 I also recommend doing this before we continue: On Line 17, edit `--uc-browser-color`, change it to `red`.
 You'll see why later.